 Another thing that made this book less enjoyable was the lack of Aldo and Royce, the story’s double act.
-One positive thing I can say about the TV story was the inclusion of these two.
+One positive thing I can say about the TV story was the inclusion of those two.
 They at least provided the comic relief to make this story less dull to watch.
 It’s not very much, but it’s something.

-The book only has a few scenes with Aldo and Royce when they’re reviving a Tharil and when they inspect on Romana.
-Most of their comedic dialogue is missing from this book as is most of the dialogue for other characters, since the author paraphrased many scenes to save time during the tale.
+The book only has a few scenes with Aldo and Royce when they’re reviving a Tharil and when they inspect Romana.
+Most of their comedic dialogue is missing from the book as is most of the dialogue for other characters, since the author paraphrased many scenes to save time during the tale.

 I don’t think that point was clear in the TV story as it was in the book.
 So I was thankful that was established.
 Another improvement is the world the Doctor goes through in the mirror, as that is explained in more detail.
 I also believe there was more believability and colour to the Tharils’ world.

 In the TV story, the gardens of the Tharils’ world are depicted as black-and-white photographs.
 In the book, the Doctor is walking through an actual garden rather than a photograph.
-In fact, I don’t believe the author describes the garden as black-and-white photographs, which is probably a relief.
+In fact, I don’t believe the author describes the garden as black-and-white photographs which is probably a relief.

 There’s also an improvement on K-9’s story in ‘Warriors’ Gate’.
 His fate gets presented as a tragedy.
 K-9 is depicted as faulty and erratic as he gets hit by the time winds breaking into the TARDIS.
 The only way he can be repaired is by going through the mirrors and remaining in the Tharils’ dimension.

 Now this was pretty effective in the novelization and it developed K-9’s story in an interesting way.
 The fact that he can’t be taken out of the Tharils’ dimension once he’s repaired there is tragic.
-Although how they overcome that in later Big Finish audio stories with K-9 Mk II is a mystery to me.
+Although how they overcome that in later Big Finish audio stories with K-9 Mark II is a mystery to me.

 Adric does have some improvement in the story compared to the TV version, as the author allows us to see from his point of view; especially when he ventures to look for Romana.
-By the way, the scenes where Adric leaves to find Romana and K-9 leaves to find the Doctor are briefly glossed in the book.
+By the way, the scenes where Adric leaves to find Romana and K-9 leaves to find the Doctor are briefly glossed over in the book.